yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure9/README.md

 ### What is this figure about
 Figure 9 shows signaling migration overhead of satellite and ground station in four constellations.

 This figure is to compare orbital cores in Figure 6 in LEO mega-constellations.
-All options in Figure 6 suffer from exhaustive signaling storms.
-For different options in Figure 6, cause of signaling storms vary.
+Each LEO satellite must process $10^4$∼$10^5$ signaling messages/s (depending on satellite capacity, location, and constellations).
+This cost is worsened at the ground stations by one order of magnitude due to space-terrestrial asymmetry (except for Option 4).
+Without mobility functions in satellites (Figure 6a–6b), signaling storms arise from the stateful session establishment.

 ### Experimental Methodology
-Our research is based on LEO mega-mega-constellations, so that we emulate signaling migration overhead during mobility management and session setup in current LEO mega-mega-constellations.
-3GPP has developed the most widely used 5G standard, so we analyze signaling interactions between entities in 5G refer to 3GPP specifications.
-What‘s more，We refer to the signaling migration in real trace collected by MobileInsight.
+We analyze four options of orbital core from 3GPP standards and 5G satellites by progressively adding radio, session, mobility, and security functions to satellites (Figure 6).

+Rather than spread these functions to multiple satellites, we focus on consolidating them to each satellite that is coherent with today’s 5G satellites to save signaling costs.
+We run what-if studies for each option by replaying datasets from terrestrial 5G (Table 2, collected by MobileInsight) and global mobile subscriptions in ground stations in [<sup>1</sup>](#refer-anchor-1) (as home network) and LEO mega-constellations in Table 1 using grid topology.

 ### How to run the code
 ```